This article is for users that currently have SSO enabled in People® and have received the below pop up on their Dashboard:

 Once you have registered by following the below instructions select 'Mark Compete', this will confirm to us that you have completed the required steps for your domain(s) so that we can complete the setup task for you.

-This article describes the steps that you need to complete by the 30th of June 2021, to ensure a smooth transition for your users through the SSO login; if these steps are not followed, all users will revert to username and password logins.
+This article describes the steps that you need to complete by the 30th November 2021 to ensure a smooth transition for your users through the SSO login; if these steps are not followed, all users will revert to username and password logins.

 If you want further information on Access Identity SSO, check out our introduction article.